 Hello, I’m Luke Atkinson and I’m a music teacher with Nottingham Music Service.
 I’m looking forward to teaching in your school this year!
 My main instrument is the tuba, and I will be teaching you trumpet, trombone, baritone, tuba and euphonium.

 I’ll also be supporting you at Area Band, and I’m always excited to see the way the children progress from first entering area band to then seeing them perform in the concerts throughout the year and how much they have improved due to Area Band.
-I’ll be supporting other NMS ensembles too, and I am especially excited to see the Robin Hood Youth Orchestra perform on tour in Liverpool at the end of the year!
-I am also looking forward to seeing the Intermediate Orchestra improve week in week out on a Saturday morning.
+I’ll be supporting other NMS ensembles too and I am looking forward to seeing the Inter Connect Orchestra improve week in week out on a Saturday morning.

 There are lots of exciting NMS events to look forward to this year.
-Last year I loved the Great Orchestra Experiment, but I am looking forward to all of them as they give children such a great opportunity to perform what they have learnt in school.
+I particularly love the Great Orchestra Experiment, but I am looking forward to all of them as they give children such a great opportunity to perform what they have learnt in school.

 The advice I would give to a young person learning an instrument with NMS would be, “Enjoy the opportunities that Nottingham Music Service give you as it is a great way to improve lots of different skills.
 Also have fun!
 Playing an instrument is a brilliant thing to be able to do.”

-The advice I would give to anyone learning an instrument with NMS would be, “Never give up on music, there is so much joy to be had from it.
-Explore, create and get excited!”
+The advice I would give to anyone learning an instrument with NMS would be, “Get involved, don't give up and enjoy meeting new, like-minded friends!”